AndreyMlashkin/minimalistic_conan_docker/README.md

 # minimalistic_conan_docker
-This conan docker should have minimal size and use conan build tools (gcc, cmake, etc) and does not install them with any package manager
+The idea is to have all build tools in the resulting container in conan cache and not installed by apt-get